Fonyx/employeeTracker/README.md

 2. Install Mysql and built root user
 3. Checkout software
 4. Run npm install to gather dependencies
+5. Add your mysql local instance user details to the .env file
-5. Enter mysql Shell and run db/source.sql to setup database structure
+6. Enter mysql Shell and run db/source.sql to setup database structure
-6. (Optional) run db/seeds.sql to populate with fake seed data if you are assessing the cli - HINT TO ADMINISTRATORS!
+7. (Optional) run db/seeds.sql to populate with fake seed data if you are assessing the cli - HINT TO ADMINISTRATORS!
-7. Run npm start from outside mysql shell
+8. Run npm start from outside mysql shell

 ## Credits